-Care should be aligned and coordinated, with all carers having access to medical records and legible care plans to ensure clear communication.
+Care should be aligned and coordinated, with all professional carers having access to medical records and legible care plans to ensure clear communication.
 The use of technology to digitise care plans are integral here, ensuring that records are maintained and shared by all members of a care team.

-Digitalisation can allow a care recipient’s wants and needs to be updated and changed quickly, making communication between carers easier and ensuring opportunities for personalization are not missed.
+Digitalisation can allow a care recipient’s wants and needs to be updated and changed quickly, making communication between professional carers easier and ensuring opportunities for personalization are not missed.
 There are many types of software that encourage person-centred care, like Birdie, which offers an all-in-one roster, allowing for seamless communication within care agencies and offering the framework for personalised, person centred care.

 3. Offering personalised care, support or treatment